Table of Contents

 This method returns an object of type ISubscriptionHandler<ICandleMessage>, which provides a convenient interface for further subscription configuration.

-The high-level API makes it easy to bind indicators to data subscriptions:
+The high-level API makes it easy to bind indicators to a data subscription:

 var longSma = new SMA { Length = Long };